 This might have an impact on your self-esteem, but rest assured that it is normal and almost all menopausal women will notice some breast changes from menopause when they look in the mirror.

 The greater cause for concern is the increased risk of cysts, fibroids, and other abnormal growths in the breast tissue.
 Women can develop abnormal growths at any age, but menopausal women are certainly in a higher risk category.
 But if you notice a breast lump, don’t wait to be offered screening – see your health care provider to rule out breast cancer.
 Breast cancer is most common in women over 50.

 What Causes Breast Changes from Menopause?

 But these changes can involve pain in your breasts may involve a dull ache, heaviness, tightness, or a burning sensation.
 Breast pain may be linked to a menstrual cycle, and it is usually not a symptom of cancer.
 The hormonal changes in a woman’s body post-menopause cause the skin to lose moisture and elasticity.
 This has a stretching, sagging effect on the breasts.
-Many, but not all, older women should expect to change a cup size due to the changes.
+Many, but not all, older women should expect to change a cup size due to the breast size changes.

 What Should You Expect During Menopause?